hiteshdua1/hiteshdua1.github.io/_posts/2023-09-10-sum-of-two-integers-without-using-arithmetic-operators.md

 2. **Determine the Carry**: Use the AND operation followed by a left shift to determine and position the carry.
 3. **Recursive Addition**: If there is a carry, add the result from the XOR operation and the carry using the same approach.
 Continue this process until there is no carry left.

+### **Time and Space Complexity**

+The time complexity of the algorithm depends on the number of bits needed to represent the numbers.
+In the worst-case scenario, the recursive approach might need to iterate for each bit in the numbers.
+Thus, the time complexity can be approximated as \(O(m)\), where \(m\) is the number of bits.

+The space complexity is \(O(m)\) because of the recursive call stack, where each call can be related to each bit operation.

 ### **Example**
 Let's walk through the example of adding `5` and `3` using their binary representations.